untitle4/tp/docs/team/aliciaho.md

 * Contribution to developer guide
+    * Wrote documentation and did UML for `configStorage`
     * Wrote documentation for `help` feature
     * Did UML for `add` and `delete` feature
     * Wrote documentation for `product scope`